10 Iconic Macau Restaurants

 Most restaurants in Macau are just like Rickshaw – basic, unassuming, and despite what you might’ve read elsewhere, relatively cheap.

-It was opened in the 1970’s by the legend herself, the 103 year old Godmother of Macanese Cuisine, Aida de Jesus, who still shows up twice a day rain or shine, to eat, read, keep tabs on quality control and take photos with lucky customers.
-Under her tutelage the history of Macanese cuisine is preserved on the menu that she created, with Minchi, African Chicken, Pork with Tamarind, and Feijoada often available on a daily basis.
+It was opened in the 1970’s by the Godmother of Macanese Cuisine herself, Miss Aida de Jesus, who made it all the way to 105 before passing away in March 2021.
+For years she had frequented Rickshaw twice a day rain or shine, to eat, read, keep tabs on quality control and take photos with lucky customers.
+Under her guidance and expertise, the history of Macanese cuisine is preserved on the menu that she created, with Minchi, African Chicken, Pork with Tamarind, and Feijoada often available on a daily basis.

 Reputed to be a little bit off the tourist track, Kun Iam Temple, Lou Lim Ioec Park, and Guia Lighthouse are actually only 5 to 10 minutes away by foot, giving you plenty of reason to track it down and give it try.